coopdanger/ppm-specification/draft-ppm-protocol.md

 ## Verifying and Aggregating Reports {#pa-aggregate}

-Once a set of clients have uploaded their reports to the leader, the aggregators begin verifying and aggregating them.
+Once a set of clients have uploaded their reports to the leader, the aggregators can begin verifying and aggregating them.
 In order to enable the system to handle very large batches of reports, this process can be performed incrementally.
-To aggregate a set of reports, the leader sends a sequence of requests to each helper, the first of which contains the helper's encrypted input share.
+To aggregate a subset of reports, the leader sends a sequence of requests to each helper, the first of which contains the helper's encrypted input share.
 After a number of successful requests, the aggregators have recovered shares of a set of valid measurements.

-The structure of the aggregation flow is determined by the VDAF [VDAF] being executed.
+The structure of the aggregation flow is determined by the VDAF [VDAF] being
+executed:

-* The VDAF specifies a constant number of rounds of communication that are required before the aggregators determine if their shares are valid.
-The number of requests depends on the VDAF.
+* The VDAF specifies the maximum number of rounds of communication that are required before the aggregators determine if their shares are valid.
+The number of requests that are made from the leader to the helpers depends on the number of VDAF rounds.

 * Evaluating the VDAF requires an *aggregation parameter*, which may not be known prior to receiving a client's report.
 For example, the aggregation parameter